tinah05/my-website-2/READ ME.md

    this introduces you to our saloon and shows you different pages which  shows you different activities done here forexample the about us, services, signup, contact and signin.

-HOW TO USE OUR WEBSITE:
+INSTRUCTIONS ON HOW TO USE OUR WEBSITE:

 1. We have the about us page: